 Don't like basketball?
 Need something to help you get through two weeks of March Madness?
 Try playing Basketball Cliche Bingo.
 Mark off the words or phrases that are overused during each game of the tournament.More >>

 (RNN) - March Madness isn't just a time for basketball at its best.
-You may not imagine how far some men will go to be able to take off work and watch the games.
-Some are calling it "VasMadness."
+You may not imagine how far some men have gone to take a few days off work to watch the games.
+Some call it "VasMadness."

-For the next several days it's all about basketball, brackets, bets and … bags of frozen peas?
+For the past several days it's been all about basketball, brackets, bets and … bags of frozen peas?

 That's right, for some men the timing is just right to get a vasectomy so they can stay at home and watch all the action.